My guidance

 DPW will also mandate these plans due to the extreme pH and BOD.

-SR authorize the Town to deny permits for discharges causing an «adverse effect on the SMSS» (Sandwich Municipal Sewer System).
+SR꙳ authorize the Town to deny permits for discharges causing an adverse effect on the Sandwich Municipal Sewer System.

-Install a full-scale industrial wastewater pretreatment system (WWPS) at your facility in Sandwich to reduce the extreme parameters (pH and BOD) to levels permitted for discharge into the municipal sewer system (POTW).
+Install a full-scale industrial wastewater pretreatment system (WWPS) at your facility in Sandwich to reduce the extreme parameters (pH and BOD) to levels permitted for discharge into POTW.

 Since AH is a batch process, this system requires 3 mandatory, sequential stages: